 Grab your catheter, and remember that this is just like a gigantic IV catheter.
 If you look at the tip, you will notice that the metal style protrudes a couple of millimeters beyond where the actual Teflon catheter starts.
 You can begin to slowly advance the catheter and stylet together through the skin, and then continue creeping along the cranial aspect of the rib.
 If you feel a gentle scratch on the rib, that can help you gauge your depth as you are advancing the catheter into the chest cavity.

 As your stylet encounters the pericardial sac, you may feel a small amount of resistance or subtle movement.
 As you penetrate the pericardium, you may feel a gentle pop, like you sometimes feel when you enter a vein.
 When you enter the pericardial sac, you will see a flash in the hub of your catheter.
-At this point, you will advance your stylet and catheter together a couple more millimieters, and then, holding the stylet still, feed the catheter off the stylet, the same way you would if you were feeding a catheter into a vein.
-As you are feeding the catheter, if you feel the catheter come into the heart (or notice VPCs on your EKG), then you can probably stop feeding the catheter, or maybe back off a little bit.
+At this point, you will advance your stylet and catheter together a couple more millimeters, and then, holding the stylet still, feed the catheter off the stylet (while holding the stylet still), the same way you would if you were feeding a catheter into a vein.
+It may help to twist/rotate the catheter between your fingers as you slide it off the stylet.
+As you are feeding the catheter, if you feel the catheter come into the heart (or if you suddenly notice VPCs on your EKG), then you can probably stop feeding the catheter, or maybe back off a little bit.
 Remove the stylet, and temporarily occlude the hub of the catheter while you attach the extension set.
 Your assistant can begin to aspirate the fluid by drawing back on the syringe.
 Prepare your samples for fluid analysis, and then continue draining the pericardial effusion.

 When you are done, remove the catheter and place a biocclusive over the site, For the next 1-2 hours, continue to monitor the site intermittently with ultrasound for recurrence of pericardial effusion, and continue to monitor the patient’s vital parameters (heart rate, blood pressure, EKG) continuously if possible.